techidaily/site-iphone-unlock/source/_posts/remove-device-supervision-from-your-apple-iphone-7-plus-drfone-by-drfone-ios.md

 ![content and privacy restrictions option](https://images.wondershare.com/drfone/article/2024/01/disable-restricted-mode-on-iphone-03.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/fo4lNZ84x9Q?si=WdcYPZp-9VJnZEnC" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 - **Step 2**: The device will prompt you to set a passcode.
 Choose a secure 4-digit code required to make changes or deactivate the Restricted Mode.
 You can customize various settings, such as app usage, web content, and privacy settings.
 Tailor these restrictions according to your preferences and the intended user.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zmXpl6irBYk?si=BXjGpQr6PXFcqhCI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## Part 4.
 3 Ways to Turning Off Restricted Mode on iPhone